-As I sit here watching the Murder She Wrote Marathon (yes I am a fan), I can't help but to look over and see my smartphone (HTC Thunderbolt) next to me charging.
-As a notification goes off, I checked to see whether it was an email, text, reminder or a social media update.
+As I sit here watching the TV, I can't help but to look over and see my smartphone (Samsung Galaxy S4) next to me charging.
+As a notification goes off, I checked to see whether it was an email, text, reminder, or a social media update.

 It's to a point that you can watch or record television from your tablet or smartphone.
 Today these products have become so powerful and mobile that we tend to value it not as a want, but as a need.
 The need to be socially available at any time, the ability to work while being mobile, and the ability to provide some type of mobile amusement not just for you but for others as well.
 That's how valuable these products can be.